Working in the studio

 In the studio I do a great deal of portrait painting; there's something wonderful about connecting with another person and bringing out their personality through paint -- I consider it a real honor to paint a portrait, whether of an individual or family, or perhaps a retired executive, school president, dean or doctor, or a fisherman or sailor -- I have been fortunate to meet and paint people from all walks of life.
 Everyone has a story to tell!

-Travel is a component of my work as well, either to meet people for portrait sittings, or to gather reference for maritime (marine) paintings or landscapes, or whatever subject has taken my fancy at that time.
+Travel is a component of my work as well, either to meet people for portrait sittings, or to gather reference for botanical paintings and drawings, maritime (marine) paintings or landscapes, or whatever subject has taken my fancy at that time.
 I enjoy sketching and painting outdoors and usually have at least one sketchbook with me, with pencils and gouache paints, just in case.
 For example, you can find me painting around the islands, Cape Cod and Boston, all over Massachusetts and the Northeast, down to New York City and Washington DC (I love to go by train!) and then up to Canada, as well as over the pond to the UK and Ireland.
 Have paints, will travel, as they say, and then it's home to Chappy to get the serious work done.

 Most of those sketches and plein air paintings are studies and ideas for paintings I will finish back in the studio.
 Canvas-mounted panels line the studio walls, as I work on quite a number of paintings at once, in rotation.
 I enjoy the indirect method of painting in oils that allows for layering and glazing as well as a fresh and direct application of paint when the subject calls for it.
 Letting the painting dry in between bouts of painting gives me the opportunity to mix it up when it comes to technique.